kadet1090/FreeCAD/CONTRIBUTING.md

 2. All contributions to FreeCAD MUST use a compatible license.
 3. All contributions are owned by their authors unless assigned to another.
 4. FreeCAD does not have a mandatory copyright assignment policy.
 5. A Contributor who wishes to be identified in the Credits section of the application "About" dialog is responsible for identifying themselves.
 They should modify the Contributors file and submit a PR with a single commit for this modification only.
-The contributors file is found at https://github.com/FreeCAD/FreeCAD/blob/main/src/Doc/CONTRIBUTORS
+The contributors file is found at https://codeberg.org/xCAD/FreeCAD11/src/branch/main/src/Doc/CONTRIBUTORS
-6. A contributor who does not wish to assume the copyright of their contribution MAY choose to assign it to the [FreeCAD project association](https://fpa.freecad.org) by mentioning **Copyright (c) 2022 The FreeCAD project association <fpa@freecad.org>** in the file's license code block.

 ## 5. Contribution Requirements

 1. Contributions are submitted in the form of Pull Requests (PR).
-2. Maintainers and Contributors MUST have a GitHub account and SHOULD use their real names or a well-known alias.
+2. Maintainers and Contributors MUST have a codeberg account
-3. If the GitHub username differs from the username on the FreeCAD Forum, effort SHOULD be taken to avoid confusion.
+3. If the codeberg username differs from the username on the FreeCAD Forum, effort SHOULD be taken to avoid confusion.
 4. A PR SHOULD be a minimal and accurate answer to exactly one identified and agreed-on problem.
 5. A PR SHOULD refrain from adding additional dependencies to the FreeCAD project unless no other option is available.
 6. Code submissions MUST adhere to the code style guidelines of the project if these are defined.